BORJAMOME/BORJAMOME/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-black?style=flat-square&logo=linkedin&logoColor=white&link=URL_DE_TU_PERFIL_DE_LINKEDIN)](https://www.linkedin.com/in/borjamoramendez/)

-Hi! 👋🏼 I'm Borja, data analyst and digital marketing strategist with 4 years of experience in the technology field.
+Hello! 👋🏼 I'm Borja, a Junior Data Analyst and Digital Marketing professional, with 4 years of experience in the field of technology and marketing.

-- Passionate about staying abreast of the latest technologies and emerging tools to tackle challenges, provide creative solutions, and add value.
-- Inquisitive, perfectionist, and results-oriented, I enjoy both challenges and collaborative teamwork.
-- Developed skills in data extraction, transformation, and visualization, enabling me to generate insights to identify and prioritize growth opportunities.
-- Additionally, I design graphics and dashboards to effectively communicate my research findings.
-- Open to new opportunities that allow me to grow professionally and contribute to the development of innovative projects.
+Passionate about technology, problem-solving, and data.
+Skilled in data analysis and data visualization to communicate findings.

 ---
 # 🛠️ Lenguages & Tools